kevinmccartney/keenan-properties-blvd/README.md

-# Jennifer Keenan Blvd Child Theme
+## Jennifer Keenan Boulevard Child Theme
-This child theme utilizes the Boulevard Theme Framework by Home Junction, Inc.
+> This is a custom child theme built by Kevin McCartney on Behalf of Home Junction Inc. for Jennifer Keenan on the Boulevard framework.